 Lake Nakuru is renowned for its thousands, sometimes millions of flamingos nesting along the shores.
-The lake, due to its alkalinity nature, supports the growth of the blue-green algae in large quantities.
-This alga acts as an attraction of thousands of greater and lesser flamingos.
+Due to its alkalinity nature, the Lake supports the growth of the blue-green algae in large quantities.
+This alga acts as an attraction to thousands of greater and lesser flamingos.

 Lake Nakuru Game Viewing/ Animals